Wominjeka / Welcome

 - Projects which respond to community needs and priorities, or which support community-driven research agenda

 - Addressing the geographical contexts of research, such as relationships on Country, or place-based responses to governance or service delivery

-Priority has been given to presentations which include Indigenous collaborators, organisations or representatives, and which include a substantial focus on relationship development and maintenance.
-The conference will include an innovative combination of presentations, roundtables, workshops, and PechaKucha.
+Priority was given to presentations which included Indigenous collaborators, organisations or representatives, and with a substantial focus on relationship development and maintenance.
+The conference provided an innovative combination of presentations, roundtables, workshops and PechaKucha.

 The Indigenous Hallmark Research Initiative offered seed funding grants in 2016 and 2017.
 The scheme supported interdsicplinary research projects in the field of Indigenous research, with the primary purpose of building capacity and supporting new and emerging areas of Indigenous research.

 This seed funding scheme was successful in: